ibis-project/talks/kdd-2024/ibis-tutorial-KDD2024.md

 We will demonstrate how to define machine learning features, create data transformation pipelines, and execute them across backends using IbisML.
-We will then use these features to train an ML model
+We will then use these features to train an ML model.

 ## Closing remarks.